dieGeijo8/Transfermarkt_DB/README.md

 # Mira_Transfermarkt_WSL

 This project has been developed using the Windows Subsystem for Linux (WSL).
-To run this project, ensure that MySQL is installed on your system.
+To run this project, make sure that Python 3.x is installed on your system and that MySQL is installed and running on the default port (3306).

 The `execution_etl.sh` Bash script will:
 1. Set up the required virtual environment and install dependencies.